Akira is a very active kid.

 - Bring water

 If your child is going to play for an hour or even more, he is bound to get thirsty.
 Some establishments sell some snacks and bottled water, but there’s a big chance that they’d be pricier than the usual.
+It’s also kinder to the environment to bring your own water bottle.

 - Bring a towel and/or change of clothes